debiki/talkyard/README.md

-It's nice to have these one letter object types: `_u`, `_i`, `_c` because then they're more full text searchable — e.g. find all usages of any (unique) indexes on a certain table, accross the whole code base.
+It's nice to have these one letter object types: `_u`, `_i`, `_c` because then they're more full text searchable — e.g. find all usages of any (unique) indexes on a certain table, across the whole code base.
 And you soon learn to recognize what they mean so you know what type of thing it is, without having to think or find out.
 Having them directly after the table name (without the '3' suffix) makes things nicely aligned & easy to scan, when typing `\d some_table_name` in the psql client.